Special Report: How Spain dumped a bad bank on the little guy

 "Some of them have lost a lot too," Gonzalez Rubio, the computer science engineer, said.
 "They feel pretty bad.
 They feel they can't even go out into the street."
 It was hard for bank staff to complain publicly like other investors, Rubio said, because they feared for their jobs.

-At Bankia's shareholder meeting, in Valencia in late June, one bank manager stood up and apologized to his clients for selling them shares.
-Xavier Capallera, a bank manager in the eastern region of Catalonian, declined to comment further on why he felt the need to apologize.
+At Bankia's shareholder meeting, in Valencia in late June, one bank manager stood up and apologised to his clients for selling them shares.
+Xavier Capallera, a bank manager in the eastern region of Catalonian, declined to comment further on why he felt the need to apologise.
 Other Bankia employees contacted by Reuters also declined to comment.

 "A DIFFICULT EXERCISE"